NETWORK LEADERSHIP TEAM AND LEAD PASTORS RESPOND TO ALLEGATIONS

 After court documents of Steve Morgan's arrest were made public on July 8th, 2022, Network Vice President Sándor Paull circulated a written response to church members from the Network Leadership Team and Lead Pastors at a Team Meeting at Joshua Church on July 10th, 2022.

 We have received multiple copies of this letter, and have verified it is authentic.
 This letter was distributed at Joshua Church's July 10th Team Meeting by Sándor Paull.
-The letter was also distributed or read aloud to congregations by their pastors at meetings at other Network churches, including High Rock Church in Bloomington, Indiana, Blue Sky Church in Bellevue (Seattle), Washington, and Christland Church in State College, Texas.
-Other reports suggest the letter was presented by pastors at private meetings with long-time members.
+The letter was also distributed or read aloud to congregations by their pastors at meetings at other Network churches, including High Rock Church in Bloomington, Indiana, Blue Sky Church in Bellevue (Seattle), Washington, Clear River Church in Lafayette, Indiana, and Christland Church in State College, Texas.
+Other reports suggest the letter was presented by pastors at private group meetings with long-time members, as was reported to happen at Rock Hills Church in Bowling Green, Kentucky.

 The letter is addressed from the Network Leadership Team and Lead Pastors.
 Sándor Paull and Tony Ranvestel drafted the letter in anticipation of Steve's arrest becoming known by Network congregations.
 It claims that online platforms distorted Steve Morgan's criminal charges for aggravated sodomy of a minor (read the court documents from the case), and that releasing this information publicly is cruel and evil.
 The letter categorically denies all spiritual abuse allegations published on our site and elsewhere, and asserts their belief that the Bible forbids them from responding to specific allegations because the allegations were made in an unbiblical manner.
 While the letter makes a general concession that Network leaders do not lead perfectly and have fallen short, it also maintains that their words, actions, and intentions have been misunderstood, not that they are guilty of wrongdoing.

 READ THE NETWORK RESPONSE LETTER